MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-plugin.md

 > tensorflow version >= 2.9 and python version >= 3.7 supported

 ## STEP 4: Install base TensorFlow
 Download the base TensorFlow package.
-Our plugin will work with both the `tensorflow` and `tensorflow –cpu` packages.
-If you're looking for the smallest install footprint, we recommend you utilize the CPU only package.
+Currently the directml-plugin only works with `tensorflow–cpu` and not `tensorflow`.

 ```
-pip install tensorflow-cpu==2.9
+pip install tensorflow-cpu
 ```

 ## STEP 5: Install tensorflow-directml-plugin